Pylons/pyramid/docs/narr/views.rst

   .. code-block:: python

+      # config is assumed to be an instance of the
+      # repoze.bfg.configuration.Configurator class
       config.scan()

-.. note:: See :ref:`configuration_module` for additional API arguments to the :meth:`repoze.bfg.configuration.Configurator.scan` method.
-   For example, the ``scan`` method allows you to supply a ``package`` argument to better control exactly *which* code will be scanned.
-   This is the same value implied by the ``package`` attribute of the ZCML ``<scan>`` directive.
+If you invoke a scan, you will not need to use ZCML or imperative configuration to create :mod:`repoze.bfg` view declarations.
+Instead, you will be able to do all the work in :class:`repoze.bfg.view.bfg_view` decorators.

-Please see :ref:`scanning_chapter` for more information about what happens when code is scanned for configuration declarations resulting from use of decorators like :class:`repoze.bfg.view.bfg_view`.
+Please see :ref:`decorations_and_code_scanning` for detailed information about what happens when code is scanned for configuration declarations resulting from use of decorators like :class:`repoze.bfg.view.bfg_view`.

-After you do so, you will not need to use ZCML or imperative configuration to configure :mod:`repoze.bfg` view declarations.
-Instead, you will be able to use the :class:`repoze.bfg.view.bfg_view` decorator to do this work.
+See :ref:`configuration_module` for additional API arguments to the :meth:`repoze.bfg.configuration.Configurator.scan` method.
+For example, the method allows you to supply a ``package`` argument to better control exactly *which* code will be scanned.
+This is the same value implied by the ``package`` attribute of the ZCML ``<scan>`` directive (see :ref:`scan_directive`).

 .. warning:: using this feature tends to slows down application startup slightly, as more work is performed at application startup